Codecademy/docs/content/javascript/concepts/dates/terms/setTIme/setTIme.md

   - 'introduction-to-javascript'
 ---

-The **`.setTime()`** method returns a number, representing the number of milliseconds between the date object and midnight January 1 1970.
+The **`.setTime()`** method sets date and time by adding or subtracting a specified number of milliseconds to/from midnight January 1, 1970.

 ## Syntax